-In reality, Jesse James famously suffered from a syndrome that made him blink much more than the average person.
-Although this is mentioned at the start of the film, interestingly Brad Pitt makes a point of barely blinking during most of his scenes.
+In reality, Jesse James suffered from a syndrome that made him blink much more than the average person.
+Although it's mentioned at the start of the film, Brad Pitt barely blinks during most of his scenes.

-Ron Hansen, writer of the novel, spent about a week on the set, and helped with editing and even enjoyed a cameo in the film.
-During an interview, Hansen lauded the acting prowess of Casey Affleck, who he thought added his own perspective to the complicated character of Robert Ford.
-Hansen then says, "In some ways it feels like he was born to play this role."
+Ron Hansen, writer of the novel, spent about a week on the set.
+He helped with editing and even had a cameo in the film.
+During an interview, Hansen lauded Casey Affleck, who he thought added his own perspective to the complicated character of Robert Ford.
+Hansen then said, "In some ways it feels like he was born to play this role."

-Sam Shepard (Frank James) was in his 60s and Brad Pitt (Jesse James) was in his 40s during filming.
+During filming, Sam Shepard was in his 60s and Brad Pitt was in his 40s.
 The characters they play are supposed to be in their 30s.
-Casey Affleck was in his early 30s which approximates Bob Ford's age during the epilogue but is much older than Ford's age during the main plot.
+Casey Affleck was in his early 30s, close to Robert Ford's age during the epilogue, but much older than Ford's age during the main plot.

-The revolver Jesse James gives to Robert Ford is an 1875/1878 Smith and Wesson Model 3, Schofield .45 caliber with single-action, top-break and auto-eject.
-The first pistol to use a large caliber and auto-eject.
-It was famously used by other 'gunslingers' such as Pat Garrett and John Wesley Hardin.
+Jesse James gives Robert Ford is an 1875/1878 Smith and Wesson Model 3, Schofield .45 caliber revolver with single-action, top-break and auto-eject.
+It was the first pistol to use a large caliber and auto-eject.
+It was famously used by other gunslingers, like Pat Garrett and John Wesley Hardin.

-The debate rages on as to whether Bob Ford used a Smith & Wesson No. 3 - either the .45 caliber "Schofield" or the New Model .44 Russian - or a Colt Single-Action Army (aka "Peacemaker") in .45 caliber, to kill Jesse James.
-Many of the primary sources are contradictory to one another - Ford surrendered a nickel plated No. 3 S&W at the time of his arrest shortly after the killing, yet later claimed he had used (and is seen holding in a famous photo) a .45 Colt.
-Whatever the truth may be, both versions are presented in the movie in a unique way.
-In the film, Ford uses the nickel-plated S&W, which Ford claimed was a gift from Jesse (who is reported to have favored the No. 3) to commit the killing, yet he later uses the .45 Colt Single Action in he and his brother Charley's stage re-enactment of the event.
+To this day, no one is sure if Robert Ford killed Jesse James with a Smith & Wesson No. 3 (either the .45 caliber "Schofield" or the New Model .44 Russian) or a Colt .45 caliber Single-Action Army (aka "Peacemaker").
+Many primary sources contradict each other.
+Ford surrendered a nickel plated No. 3 Smith & Wesson when he was arrested shortly after the killing, yet he later claimed he'd used a .45 Colt, which he holds in a famous photo.
+In the film, Ford uses the nickel-plated Smith & Wesson, which Ford claimed was a gift from Jesse (who reportedly favored the No. 3) to kill James.
+When he and his brother Charley re-enact the shooting, he uses the .45 Colt.